 India has been identified as one of the fastest growing major economies in the world, its service industry being the key contributor.
 India is going through a phase of extraordinary economic liberation and is encouraging foreign direct investment by granting more accessibility to its massive and diverse market.
-For these reasons, many companies are now targeting expansion in India.
-Foreign investors can set up various types of business entities in India.
-Depending on the purpose, goals, initial investment, and the duration (short term/long term) of business, investors can decide the suitability of structure for their business.
-Read on to learn more about types of business entities in India.
+For these reasons, many companies are now targeting expansion by starting their own business in India.
+Foreign investors can register various types of business entities in India.
+Depending on the purpose, goals, initial investment, and the duration (short term/long term) of business, investors can decide the structure for their business.
+Read on to learn more about opening your company in India and the types of business entities in India.

 A Public Limited Company in India has a minimum of three directors, a minimum of seven shareholders, and can have a maximum of unlimited shareholders.
 It can either be listed in a stock exchange or remain unlisted.
 Once the company is listed as a Public Limited Company in a stock exchange, its shareholders can freely trade the company’s shares.
 Since it is a separate legal entity, the company’s existence is not affected by retirement, death, or insolvency of its shareholders.
 Incorporating such types of entities can be difficult and time-consuming.